 A pair of stealthed reconnaissance aircraft were flown over the landing spot.

-The worst fears were confirmed when long range photographs imaged a quantity of Squirm moving through.
+The worst fears were confirmed when long range photographs imaged a quantity of Squirm.
 A call to arms was issued across Gummi Space, and troops and equipment were mustered and deployed.
 The Verge republic offered its assistance, and mobilized the Republican Army.